How it works

 It’s safe to say that the success of your marketing efforts is directly connected to what your competitors are doing.
 If you want to stay ahead of them, you’ll also need to keep an ear to the ground to find out what they’re up to.
 Simply to out-perform them.

-But tracking what competitors are doing can be time-consuming and hard to keep up with.
+But running competitor tracking and carrying out competition mapping can be time-consuming and hard to keep up with.
 From social media to SEO and from discounts to new offers: how can you keep an eye on all of this, without wasting time on the wrong things?

 The tools we’ve gathered in this list all cover specific areas of competitor tracking, based on what you want to focus on.
 They take out the guesswork and require almost no manual work to get detailed and actionable insights.